Nasdaq decides not to delist Russian tech giant Yandex’s shares

 On March 15, shortly after the outbreak of the war in Ukraine, Yandex received a notice from Nasdaq’s Listing Qualifications Staff informing the management that the company’s Class A ordinary shares would be delisted from the US exchange as part of the extreme sanctions imposed on Russia and its leading companies.

-Yandex appealed against the decision and began the process of ditching its Russian assets, which are in the process of being sold off, but keeping some its non-Russian assets in the US listed entity.
+Yandex appealed against the decision and began the process of ditching its Russian assets, which are in the process of being sold off, but has kept some its non-Russian assets in the US listed entity.

 A hearing was held before the Nasdaq Hearings Panel on April 27 to consider Yandex’s appeal.